ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 ### Trim leading and trailing whitespace

 This should be done first to all columns.
-- Click on a column with values that need to be replaced, then select Edit cells > Common transforms > Trim leading and trailing whitespace.
+- Click on a column with values that need to be replaced, then select **Edit cells > Common transforms > Trim leading and trailing whitespace**.

 ### Mass edit a column
 Use this if you need to change a common value of a cell from one thing to another.
 For instance, if you would like to change all cells with a value "Koerner Library" to instead say "true".
-- Click on a column and select Facet > Text facet.
+- Click on a column and select **Facet > Text facet**.
 On the left you should see:

 ![UBC has, before](ubc-has-before.png "UBC has, before")